audibleblink/secblog/content/post/passdb/index.md

 => "Starbuck"
 ```

-When calling `starbuck.new`, the ORM's query planner will generate and issue the following query to
+When calling `starbuck.name`, the ORM's query planner will generate and issue the following query to
 the underlying SQL engine:

 ```sql